sfdx-isv/travel-expenses/README.md

-# Prerequisite Certifiation: SFDX for ISVs (Workshop Two)
+# Prerequisite Certification: SFDX for ISVs (Workshop Two)

 In order to certify that you've completed the prerequisites for the second **Salesforce DX for ISVs Workshop**, please complete the five steps as presented in this document.